quicwg/base-drafts/draft-ietf-quic-transport.md

 acknowledged by its peer.
 The receiver SHOULD exclude already acknowledged packets from future ACK frames whenever these packets would unnecessarily contribute to the ACK frame size.
-When the receiver is only sending non-ACK-eliciting packets, it can bundle a PING or other small ACK-eliciting frame with a fraction of them, such as once per round trip, to enable dropping unnecessary ACK ranges and any state for previously sent packets.
+When the receiver is only sending non-ack-eliciting packets, it can bundle a PING or other small ack-eliciting frame with a fraction of them, such as once per round trip, to enable dropping unnecessary ACK ranges and any state for previously sent packets.
-The receiver MUST NOT bundle an ACK-eliciting frame, such as a PING, with all packets that would otherwise be non-ACK-eliciting, in order to avoid an infinite feedback loop of acknowledgements.
+The receiver MUST NOT bundle an ack-eliciting frame, such as a PING, with all packets that would otherwise be non-ack-eliciting, in order to avoid an infinite feedback loop of acknowledgements.

 To limit receiver state or the size of ACK frames, a receiver MAY limit the